 The Canadian province of British Columbia introduced a carbon tax on July 1, 2008 with the goal of reducing greenhouse gas (GHG) emissions.
-The tax was initially set at CAD10 per tonne of carbon dioxide equivalent (CO2e), rising by CAD5 per tonne CO2e each subsequent year up to its current (2012-2013) rate of CAD\$30 per tonne CO_2e .
+The tax was initially set at CAD10 per tonne of carbon dioxide equivalent (CO2e), rising by CAD per tonne CO2e each subsequent year up to its current (2012-2013) rate of CAD\$30 per tonne $CO_2e$ .
 The economic and environmental impacts of the tax have been controversial.
 Some have argued [1-4] there is evidence that British Columbia's carbon tax did not negatively impact the provincial economy while helping to reduce emissions.
 However, the data is not clear in this regard for two primary reasons.
 First - and most importantly - the available data record since enactment is generally very short.
 In some cases, indicators only have reliable data up to the end of 2009, or 1.5 years post-carbon tax implementation.
-Second, pre-existing time trends are evident in various indicators with non-stationary slopes (i.e., $\partial I/\partial t \neq 0$ where I represents a generic time-resolved economic or environmental indicator value) both before and after tax implementation.
-Thus, differentiating carbon tax induced changes in the post-implementation trendings (e.g., by econometric techniques) will be difficult (and potentially unreliable).
+Second, pre-existing time trends are evident in various indicators with non-stationary slopes (i.e., $\partial^2 I/\partial t^2 \neq 0$ where 'I' represents a generic timeresolved economic or environmental indicator value and 't' is time) both before and after tax implementation.
+Thus, differentiating carbon tax induced changes in the postimplementation trendings (e.g., by econometric techniques) will be difficult (and potentially unreliable).